-You can receive free credit scores from online providers like Borrowell within minutes — and get access to free credit monitoring, too.
+You can get a free credit score from a service like Borrowell within minutes — and you'll receive free credit monitoring, too.

-These online services provide immediate access to a credit score from at least one of the two major credit bureaus — TransUnion and Equifax — giving you an accurate picture of your credit status.
+These online services provide immediate access to your credit score from at least one of the two major credit bureaus — TransUnion and Equifax Canada — giving you an accurate picture of your credit status.
 Just be wary of any provider that asks for your credit card information.

-Remember, looking into your credit score does not count as a hard inquiry into your credit and is not one of the factors that will affect your score.
+Looking into your credit score doesn't count as a hard inquiry into your credit and is not one of the factors that will affect your score.

 If you bank with Scotiabank, RBC or CIBC, you're in luck.

-CIBC allows its customers to check their credit score free of charge using its mobile app, but it's important to know you'll only get a fresh look at your score every three months.
+CIBC allows its customers to check their credit score for free using its mobile app, but you'll only get a fresh look at your score every three months.

-Meanwhile, you can get a credit score and report for free through the Scotiabank or RBC banking portals online or on their respective apps.
+Meanwhile, you can get a credit score and report for free through the Scotiabank or RBC online portals, or on their respective apps.
 Both update your credit information once per month, giving you a more accurate picture.

-If you're thinking about switching banks, Scotia is worth taking a look at right now.
-It's offering a $300 welcome gift for a couple of different account types.
+If you're thinking about switching banks, Scotiabank is a solid option right now — it's offering a $300 welcome gift for several different account types.